Medically reviewed by Katelyn Hagerty, FNP

 If you’re preparing food at home, try cooking in bulk so that you can store food to reheat easily and eat later.
 Or, if you’re dining out, order something extra so that you can take food home for easy consumption when it’s time for your next meal.

 If you find it difficult to eat because of your anxiety, try setting up a meal schedule that you can follow throughout the day.

 While it might seem a little silly, setting a schedule for breakfast, lunch and dinner reminds you that it’s time to eat and may help to motivate you to take action and prepare a meal, even when you don’t feel hungry.

 If you usually skip meals when you’re anxious, consider setting an alarm on your phone so that you know exactly when it’s time to eat.

 When you have a decreased appetite, looking at a full plate might feel intimidating, and finishing a large meal might seem impossible.

 One way to meet your daily caloric needs when you don’t feel like eating is to eat multiple small meals throughout the day.
 Try setting aside healthy foods that are high in calories to snack on during the daytime, including in between your regular meals.

 The techniques above may help you to maintain normal eating habits when you’re feeling a little stressed or anxious.
 However, if you have severe or persistent anxiety that’s starting to interfere with your ability to eat, it’s important to seek professional help.

-You can get help for anxiety by asking your primary care provider for a mental health referral, by contacting a mental health specialist in your area, or from your home using our online psychiatry services.
+You can get help for anxiety by asking your primary care provider for a mental health referral, by contacting a mental health specialist in your area, or from your home using our anxiety treatment online service.